The overall goals of the program are:

 Resident Selection Procedure

-First-year residents will be recruited from high-quality internship programs and rare exception will be made for those candidates with exceptional experience in practice without a formal internship.
+First-year residents will be recruited from high-quality ip programs and rare exception will be made for those candidates with exceptional experience in practice without a formal internship.
 A DVM degree or its equivalent is a prerequisite.
-Medical Oncology faculty and residents evaluate applications, and final selection of the resident is made through the Veterinary Intern-Resident Matching program.
-Selection is based on:
+Medical Oncology faculty and residents evaluate applications, and final selection of the resident is made through the Veterinary Intern-Resident Matching program (VIRMP).

 - The individual’s curriculum vitae, including college transcripts.